luisiestrada/ShopU/README.md

 search bar input to the Search controller, which works with the DB model and returns data back to the items view.

-Extra: there are currently also options to add items and view/add users to the database (user functionality still in its infancy).
+There is also currently the option to signup with an account (using sessions), though the functionality of the app has yet to change based on whether or not a user is signed in.

-TODO: Adhere to UMLs & APIs + User registration (?)
+TODO: Rewrite UMLs & APIs in favor of PDO

 <hr>